-• The Energy and Water Ombudsman attended the Australia and New Zealand Energy and Water Ombudsman Network (ANZEWON) meetings via teleconference in November 2016 and May 2017.
+- The Energy and Water Ombudsman attended the Australia and New Zealand Energy and Water Ombudsman Network (ANZEWON) meetings via teleconference in November 2017 and May 2018.
 ANZEWON provides a forum for utility industry Ombudsmen in Australia and New Zealand to enhance effectiveness, efficiency and appropriate consistency of complaint handling across the jurisdictions.
-Members are able to share appropriate information and jointly consider emerging consumer issues;

-• The Energy and Water Ombudsman attended the Australian and New Zealand Ombudsman Association (ANZOA) Annual General Meeting and joint Members meeting via teleconference in November 2016.
+Members are able to share appropriate information and jointly consider emerging consumer issues; and - In May 2018, the Assistant Energy and Water Ombudsman attended the 2018 Australian and New Zealand Ombudsman Association (ANZOA) conference in Wellington, New Zealand.
 ANZOA is a peak group for Parliamentary and industry-based Ombudsmen in Australia and New Zealand.
 It acts as a network for consultation and discussion for Ombudsmen on matters of interest, concern or common experience.
 Staff participated in regular special interest group meetings with ANZOA Members via teleconference, including: Customer Hardship, Systemic Issues, Policy and Research and Public Relations and Communications.